antoniancu/WapuuMTL/README.md

-# wapuMTL
+# WapuuMTL
-Wapu for the Montreal WordCamp
+Wapuu for the Montreal WordCamp.